Generic selectors

 Best football ultras in the world

-There are countless football ultra groups across the world, but three of the most impressive are the following.
+There are countless football ultra groups worldwide, but three of the most notable ones are as follows.

 St Pauli – Ultra Sankt Pauli

-St Pauli are far from the biggest football club in the world and play their football in the second tier of German football.
+St. Pauli are far from the biggest football club in the world.
 However, they have gained respect from the football world thanks to their fan culture.

 Unlike many ultra groups in the world, Ultra Sankt Pauli sits on the left wing of the political spectrum and often clashes with far-right groups in the football world.

-Their displays before home matches are also impressive and are a big reason subgroups have popped up worldwide.
+Their displays before home matches are also impressive and are a significant reason subgroups have emerged worldwide.

 Ultra Sankt Pauli primarily attracts anti-fascists, squatters, dock workers, bikers, and other politically active groups across Europe that oppose right-wing politics.
 Despite modest achievements on the field, the St. Pauli ultras continually promote the club through their unwavering support.